bpucker/Nd1_PacBio/README.md

 WARNING: path to annotation file must be added in this script!

-8) check TE overlap: this script checks annoated TEs in a genome sequence for overlap with annotated protein coding genes.
+8) check TE overlap: this script checks annotated TEs in a genome sequence for overlap with annotated protein coding genes.
 Results are visualized as histogram.

 check_TEs_for_overlap_with_genes.py is customized for the analysis of Nd-1.
 Modification of paths within this script are required to apply it to other data sets.

-9) construct coverage file: this script generate a simple text file which conteins the coverage of each position in a genome sequence.
+9) construct coverage file: this script generate a simple text file which contains the coverage of each position in a genome sequence.

 python construct_cov_file.py \
 --in <BAM_FILE> \
 --out <OUTPUT_FILE> \
---bam_is_sorted <PREVENTS_EXTRA_SORTING_OF_BAM_FILE_BY_POSITION>
+--bam_is_sorted (PREVENTS_EXTRA_SORTING_OF_BAM_FILE_BY_POSITION)

 10) check P/A genes: this script allows pan-genomic analysis in Arabidopsis thaliana by assessing the presence/absence of genes based on read mapping results.